MicrosoftDocs/azure-reference-other/studio-module-reference/clean-missing-data.md

     For example, suppose you create a mean for an integer data column [Col1], and save the transformation.
 Now you want to apply the cleanup transformation to a copy of [Col1] that has been adjusted using a formula, such as ([Col1] /1.5).
 To ensure that the result is an integer, you round up the result, but still get an error when you apply the transformation.
 However, if you adjust the value using a formula such as ([Col 1] * 10), no error is raised!

     To avoid such issues, use [Edit Metadata](edit-metadata.md) to explicitly reset the data type to integer.
-Note that, in general, operations in [Apply Math Operation](apply-math-operation.md) module implicitly change numeric columns to `double`.)
+In general, operations in [Apply Math Operation](apply-math-operation.md) module implicitly change numeric columns to `double`.

-###  <a name="bkmk_SettingThreshold"></a> Setting a Threshold for Cleaning Operations
+###  <a name="bkmk_SettingThreshold"></a> Setting and interpreting threshold values

 When you specify a threshold for cleaning operations using the options **Minimum missing value ratio** or **Maximum missing value ratio**, the results can be unexpected or confusing.
+To illustrate how the options for maximum and minimum missing values work, we have provided some examples from the **Automobile Prices** sample dataset, which has many columns with missing values.

- To demonstrate how the options for maximum and minimum missing values work, we have provided some examples from the Automobile Prices sample dataset, which has many columns with missing values.
 The following table shows the count of missing values for several columns in that dataset, together with the ratio of missing values computed on the dataset.
 The ratio of missing values (in the rightmost column) is the value that would be used in evaluating the dataset against the specified threshold values.

 Assume that you set **Minimum missing value ratio** to 0.019 and set  **Maximum missing value ratio** to 0.020.
-Given the following taable of values, some columns meet the threshold criteria, and some do not:
+Given the following table of values, some columns meet the threshold criteria, and some do not:

--   The *bore* and *stroke* columns meet the threshold criteria.
+-   The columns `bore` and `stroke` meet the threshold criteria.
--   The *normalized-losses* and *compression-ratio* columns do not meet the threshold criteria.
+-   The columns `normalized-losses` and `compression-ratio` do not meet the threshold criteria.

 |Column name|Count of missing values|Ratio of missing values|
 |-----------------|-----------------------------|-----------------------------|